reddcoin-project/rddscript/README.md

 ## License

-Package btcscript is licensed under the liberal ISC License.
+Package rddscript is licensed under the liberal ISC License.